Rena Kubota: Post-Atomweight GP

 Kubota was scheduled to fight Elaine Leal at Shoot Boxing Girls S-Cup 2018, on July 6, 2018.
 It was her first mixed martial arts fight outside of Rizin.
 Kubota won the fight by unanimous decision.

 Kubota was scheduled to fight a rematch with Kanna Asakura at Rizin 11, on July 29, 2018.
 Asakura outworked Kubota to a unanimous decision victory.

 Kubota was scheduled to fight Samantha Jean-Francois at Rizin 14 on December 31, 2018.
-Kubota later pulled out of the fight, with her teammate Mio Tsumura later explaing that Kubota withdrew due to a tough weight cut made worse by her menstrual cycle.
+Kubota later pulled out of the fight, with her teammate Mio Tsumura later explaining that Kubota withdrew due to a tough weight cut made worse by her menstrual cycle.
 The fight was rescheduled for Rizin 15 on April 21, 2019.
 Kubota won the fight by unanimous decision.

 Kubota was scheduled to fight Lindsey VanZandt at Bellator 222 on June 14, 2019.
 VanZandt won the fight by a first-round submission, choking Kubota unconscious with a rear-naked choke.

 It was announced that Kubota would face Shawna Ram at Rizin 19 on October 12, 2019.
 On October 7, Rizin president Sakakibara revealed that Ram withdrew from the bout after suffering a concussion in training.
 Ram was replaced by the 0-3 Alexandra Alvare.
 Kubota made quick work of Alvare, knocking her out after just 20 seconds.

 Kubota was scheduled to fight a rematch with Lindsey VanZandt at Rizin 20 on December 31, 2019.
 The rematch was scheduled six months after their first meeting, which VanZandt won by submission.
 Kubota won by a third-round technical knockout, stopping her opponent with ground and pound with just 18 seconds left in the fight.

 Kubota moved up to strawweight for her next bout against Emi Tomimatsu.
 She was scheduled to fight the former Jewels champion at Rizin 24 on September 27, 2020.
 Kubota won the fight by unanimous decision.

 Kubota faced Miyuu Yamamoto at Rizin 32 on November 20, 2021.
 She won the bout after catching Yamamoto with a knee on a takedown attempt.

 Kubota faced Si Woo Park at Rizin 33 - Saitama on December 31, 2021.
 She lost the fight by unanimous decision.

 Kubota faced the unbeaten Anastasiya Svetkivska in the quarterfinals of the Rizin Super Atomweight Grand Prix at Rizin 37 - Saitama on July 31, 2022.
 She won the fight by unanimous decision.
 Kubota was expected to face Seika Izawa in the tournament semifinals, but was forced to withdraw due to injury, as her orbital bone fracture hadn't yet healed.

-Kubota is scheduled to face Claire Lopez in a -51 kg catchweight bout at Rizin Landmark 5 on April 29, 2023.
+Kubota faced Claire Lopez in a -51 kg catchweight bout at Rizin Landmark 5 on April 29, 2023.
+She lost the fight by a third-round submission.

+Kubota faced Shim Yu-ri at RIZIN Landmark 9 on March 23, 2024.
+She won the fight by unanimous decision.